Brickell Arch

-Brickell Arch features a concave parabola design on its front glass façade, loosely mimicking the Gateway Arch in St. Louis.
+Brickell Arch features a concave parabola design on its front glass façade, loosely echoing the Gateway Arch in St. Louis.
 One of Miami's common nicknames is "The Gateway to Latin America", which also closely resembles St. Louis's nickname, "The Gateway to the West".
 It is said to welcome people to the United States as the arch welcomes people to the west.

 The building is the North American headquarters for the Espírito Santo Bank and contains some Class A office space.
 A Conrad Hotel as well as some residential units occupy the remaining space.
 The building opened July 1, 2004, and is located at 1395 Brickell Avenue, less than a block from the Financial District Metromover Station.

 The building has been featured twice in Burn Notice, once as headquarters for a defense contractor, and again in a skyline shot.